Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Portable air conditioners and evaporative air coolers can be ideal for hot summer days spent on your patio or for people who live in drier climates where a traditional central air conditioner or window air conditioner wouldn’t make sense.
 The Luma Comfort EC110S is in our opinion the best outdoor portable air conditioner from our research thanks to its relatively slim design and cooling coverage.
 You’ll get 500 CFMs which is strong enough to cool up to 250 square feet.

 We like that this model features fan oscillation for increased comfort.
 At just 16.2 pounds when empty, this is one of the lighter options we discovered.
 That makes it ideal for a variety of people to use, including seniors who might struggle with heavier air conditioners.
-You’ll like that this AC unit promises 75% more energy efficiency than a standard air conditioner.
+You’ll like that this AC unit is 75% more energy-efficient than a standard air conditioner.
 However, with a 1.76-gallon water tank capacity, you may find yourself refilling this pick frequently if you’re running it throughout the day.
 For your camping needs consider purchasing the best portable ac for camping.

 Related: Check out other options from our best LG air conditioner buying guide.